fargeo/hack-day/_includes/index.md

 Each team will code in a separate branch, merging work branches as needed.

 Core Arches development work will be done in branches of the [`fargeo/arches` fork](https://github.com/fargeo/arches).
+We will be using the [esri_utils](https://github.com/fargeo/esri_utils) project as our default project unless teams determine otherwise.

 Instead of cloning the `fargeo/arches` fork, it is probably much easier to just [change remote](#preparation) on your existing local arches repo.